Oyun-Teknolojileri/ToolKit/README.md

 - Add -> New Project
 - Search for ToolKitProject and select it
 - Fallow the instructions, this will create a new blank project

+This way allows you to build an application entierly from scrach using the ToolKit engine.
+Alternatively you can use the editor to create an interactivity plugins and publish the product as a web project or executable.

 ### Projects in the solution